Skip to main content

 Do a Niagara wine tour

 Want to really get to know the region?
-Explore on your own by car or bikeExternal Link Title.
+Explore on your own by car or rent a bikeExternal Link Title (or an e-bike to make it more leisurely).
 Most wineries host tours and tastingsExternal Link Title, food pairings, and seminars.
-Vineyards also make for lovely picnic destinations, especially the beautiful property of Kew VineyardsExternal Link Title in Beamsville.
-Or, leave the planning to others and have the pros take you on a guided overview tasting tourExternal Link Title.
-Vintage Wine ToursExternal Link Title is run by food and wine industry professionals with daily group and private excursions.
-Winery Tours of NiagaraExternal Link Title caters to upscale clientele, and family-owned Grape Escapes Wine ToursExternal Link Title is another great option for those wanting to see it all.
+Vineyards also make for a lovely spot for lunch, especially the beautiful property of Two Sisters VineyardsExternal Link Title in Niagara-on-the-Lake.
+Or, leave the planning to others and have the pros take you on a guided overview tasting tourExternal Link Title Winery Tours of NiagaraExternal Link Title caters to upscale clientele, and family-owned Grape Escapes Wine ToursExternal Link Title is another great option for those wanting to see it all.
 They lead cycle or van tours, incorporating lunch, picnics, and even restaurant dinners.

 Learn about wine pairing in Niagara-on-the-Lake

-Taste the region’s award winners
+Taste the region’s award-winners

-You'll want to sample the best of the best at family-owned, organic and biodynamic Tawse WineryExternal Link Title in Vineland.
-This popular winner of numerous awards, including Canada's best winery, encompasses five vineyards producing head-turning, terroir-driven reds, whites, and ros?s.
-13thExternal Link Title Street WineryExternal Link Title in St. Catharines is also oft-cited as Niagara's best, spotlighted for its gamay and sparkling vintages.
-And if you can find it in its tucked away location, stop in at cult fave Five Rows Craft WineryExternal Link Title, a tiny operation with two tables in a barn.
-Five Rows puts out the kind of pinot noir that makes top restaurateurs swoon.
+You'll want to sample the best of the best at family-owned, organic, and biodynamic Tawse WineryExternal Link Title in Vineland.
+This popular winner of numerous awards, including Canada's Best Winery, encompasses five vineyards producing head-turning, terroir-driven reds, whites, and rosés.
+13th Street WineryExternal Link Title in St. Catharines is also oft-cited as Niagara's best, spotlighted for its Gamay and sparkling vintages, as well as an opportunity for the art lovers to walk through their field of sculptures and rotating art gallery on the property.

 To pack it all in, consider a longer vacation with time to hit all of Niagara's top attractions.
 And don't forget an extra suitcase to bring all the goodies you can fit back home with you.